-Three new light rail stations — Northgate, Roosevelt and U District — are opening on October 2.
+Three new light rail stations — Northgate, Roosevelt and U District — are now open.
 With light rail closer than ever, Community Transit is here to get you there!

 Discover new places to go and new ways to get there when you take the bus to the 1 Line (Link) light rail station at Northgate.

 Fast, frequent service

 Frequent buses and trains make for fast, easy connections.

 Spend less time driving and gain time for yourself for a more relaxing trip.

 Get out of gridlock

 Skip the worst traffic for a faster, more reliable ride.